Isolation of phase edges using off-axis q-plate filters: Theoretical analysis

 The transmission function of the on-axis q-plate\cite{q-platetheory1,q-platetheory2,q-platetheory3} with retardance $\pi$ radians in polar coordinate is defined by the Jones matrix, as shown below:

-where $\theta=\text{tan}^{-1}(y/x)$ and the q-plate with topological charge $q$ can generate a $\pm2q$\ charge vortex based on input beam polarization.
-The transmission function of the q-plate in Cartesian coordinate derived from Eq. (\ref{Eq1}) by setting $q=1/2$ is expresses in Eq. (\ref{Eq2}).
+where $\theta=\text{tan}^{-1}(y/x)$ and the q-plate with topological charge $q$ can generate a $\pm2q$\ charge optical vortex depending on the helicity of the input circular polarization.
+The transmission function of the q-plate in Cartesian coordinate derived from Eq. (\ref{Eq1}) by setting $q=1/2$ is expressed as follows,

 where ${r}=\sqrt{\smash{x}^2+\smash{y}^2}$.